cjstoddard/PicoCalc-uf2/Luckfox-Lyra/Lyra Ubuntu Install.md

 >
 > chmod +x upgrade_tool

-Insert your SD card in the Lyra, then press and hold the BOOT button and plug it in, then let go of the button.
+Insert a FAT32 formatted SD card in the Lyra, then press and hold the BOOT button and plug it in, then let go of the button.
 Give it a moment and then test to make sure the Lyra is being seen by the tool.

 > ./upgrade_tool LD